 If you are especially committed you can breed your own mealworms.
-I’m the first to admit that I feel a little squeamish about breeding them, so I am happy to continue purchasing them from a shop!
+I’m the first to admit that I feel a little bit squeamish about breeding them, so I am happy to continue purchasing them from a shop!

 The words ‘fat balls’ always make me giggle, but in all seriousness, fat balls are a great source of food and energy for garden birds in the winter.
-I find they really solve the question of what to feed birds in the winter.

 Fat balls tend to be made of lard/suet, nuts, cereals, and sunflower seeds.
 As such they are densely packed with essential energy and fats for birds.
-Great Tits love fat balls (snigger), as do other tits, sparrows, starlings, blackbirds, and black caps.
+I find they really solve the question of what to feed birds in the winter.

 Fat balls are most appreciated by garden birds in the winter when fatty food sources are hard to come by.
 However, you should not put fat balls out in the summer months.
 Here they can rot in the heat, and make birds ill.

-Instead, bread is best given to birds as part of a varied assortment of food on your bird table.
-Any kind of bread is fine, but brown is preferable, and all bread should be soaked first.
+Instead, bread is best given to birds only as part of a varied assortment of food on your bird table.
+Any kind of bread is fine, but brown is preferable, and all bread should be soaked in water first.